- Can you have fenugreek when breastfeeding?

 Does Fenugreek Help Increase Milk Supply?

 Yes, quite probably.
-There isn’t enough research on fenugreek seeds’ direct impact on the production of breast milk.
-Most evidence in favor of it is anecdotal.
+There isn’t enough research on fenugreek seeds’ direct impact on the production of breast milk and the evidence in favor of it is anecdotal.
 Nevertheless, several incoherent, random studies have attributed fenugreek for increasing milk supply among lactating mothers (2).

 The studies, which had smaller samples, have all consistently found a link between fenugreek seeds and improved lactation.
-In a few cases, the fenugreek seeds were so effective that the infants reported a healthy improvement of body weight in a matter of weeks, thanks to adequate milk consumption.
+In a few cases, the fenugreek seeds were so effective that the infants reported a healthy improvement of body weight in a matter of weeks.

-Whether you have fenugreek powdered and brewed in water as a tea or in the form of capsules, the herb seems to work in any case.
+Fenugreek, powder brewed in water as a tea or in the form of capsules, seems to work equally well.

 [ Read: What Foods Increase Breast Milk ]